Solving the Scattering Problem for Open Wave-Guide Networks, I Fundamental Solutions and Integral Equations: Introduction

+\Rd A large part of the interest of wave-guides stems from the fact that they support {\em wave-guide} modes.
+In the bi-infinite case these are traveling wave solutions to the equation $(\Delta+k_1^2+q(x_2))u(x_2)=0$ of the form

+and $v\in L^2(\bbR).$ If $\xi>0,$ then the wave guide mode is right-ward moving; if $\xi<0,$ it is left-ward moving.
+For such solutions to exist the potential has to be positive on part of its support.
+For the potentials in~\eqref{eqn2.32} to support wave-guide modes the wave numbers , $k_{2;l,r},$ within the channels must be larger than $k_1,$ and we usually assume that this is the case.
+Our method applies if a wave number in a channel is smaller than $k_1,$ the analysis is simpler and we have not included it. \Bk

-with $k_{2;l,r}\ge k_1.$ This is essentially the same problem as that considered in~\cite{BonnetBendhia_etal}, but rather different from that considered in~\cite{ChandlerZhang}.
-Chandler-Wilde and Zhang consider more general potentials, but make assumptions that preclude the existence of wave guide modes.
-They also focus on incoming data similar to plane waves, whereas we consider incoming fields that decay as $|x_2|\to\infty,$ which includes wave guide modes as well as smooth wave packets formed from plane waves, see Example~\ref{exmpl1}.
-Nonetheless, there are many points of contact between our analysis and theirs.
+The problem we consider is similar to that considered in~\cite{BonnetBendhia_etal}, but rather different from that considered in~\cite{ChandlerZhang}.
+Chandler-Wilde and Zhang allow more general potentials, but make assumptions that preclude the existence of wave-guide modes.
+They also focus on incoming data similar to plane waves, whereas we consider incoming fields that decay as $|x_2|\to\infty,$ which includes wave-guide modes as well as point sources and smooth wave packets formed from plane waves, see Section~\ref{sec_adm_data}.